sumony2j/Covid-19_Analysis_Asia/README.md

-# Project Name -- *Timeline Analysis : Covid-19*
+# Timeline Analysis : Covid-19 cases in Asia

 ## Overview :
-                ● Create a storyboard showing spread of Covid-19 cases in your country or any region (Asia, Europe, BRICS etc) using Tableau, Power BI or SAP ● Use animation, timeline and annotations to create attractive and interactive dashboards and story
+                ● Create a storyboard showing spread of Covid-19 cases in your country or any region (Asia, Europe, BRICS etc) using Tableau, Power BI or SAP

+                ● Use animation, timeline and annotations to create attractive and interactive dashboards and story

                 ● Identify interesting patterns and possible reasons helping Covid-19 spread with basic as well as advanced charts.

                 ● Dataset: Daily updated .csv file on https://bit.ly/30d2gdi

 ## Dashboards --------